Corporate Social Responsibility for an adventure tour operator in Nepal

-In December 2015, he went to remote villages of Solu Khumbu where the majority of his employees come from with some donations to help partially with maintenance and construction of schools.
+In December 2015, he went to remote villages of Solu Khumbu, where the majority of his employees come from with some donations to help partially with the maintenance and construction of schools.

 Raj has volunteered as a “Medic” for some outdoor events such as Nepal NCA Mountain Bike Championship on March 19th, 2016, Bhote Koshi express a kayak competition from October 25th until 29th October and Kathmandu Mountain Bike Festival from the 18th to 20th October 2016.

 In December 2017, Raj donated a small amount to the Ekata Mahila Sangh (United Women’s Association) of Hakula, Solu Khumbu, a small donation to empower women in this remote village.
 They, in turn, made Prakriti Rai (then three years old) our oldest most loyal staff, Chandra Rai‘s daughter, a lifetime member.